ICMECopyright: © IBF

 Void Closure in Open-Die Forging

 Large ingots for open-die forging are commonly produced in ingot-casting processes.
 Despite improvements in the casting qualities, casting defects such as voids, gas porosities and pores cannot be completely avoided.
 One of the goals of open-die forging is therefore, besides realization of the final geometry as well as a homogeneous deformed microstructure, the closure and healing of the voids, whereby the success depends on the process control.
 Delivery specifications for forging companies are still based on experienced-based safety factors, which guarantee a safe closure and healing of the voids.
-The goal of this project is therefore, with the help of finite element methods together with a reliable criteria for void closure and healing, to make the process control shorter and more effective.
+In order to design shorter and more efficient process chains, the IBF has therefore used finite element simulations (FEM) and forging tests to develop a reliable criterion for describing void closure during open-die forging.
+Both the changing load directions during open die forging and the occurring shear are taken into account.

 For further information, please contact Moritz Gouverneur.